richtastic/ff/src/3DR/wiki/app.md

 	- remove images
 	- edit usable image area [masking out areas not to be used for: point matching / calculations]
 	- calibrate camera settings [pick one of pre-existing cameras or do calibration]
-	- execute/calculate [perform 3d reconstruction processes] -- iteritive: only do necessary update calculations
+	- execute/calculate [perform 3d reconstruction processes] -- iterative: only do necessary update calculations
 		- show progress / status?
 			- image pairing/matching [sparse, dense]
 			- 3d point projection [colored cloud]